uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 Download the code library for Unity called [SimpleJSON](https://github.com/Bunny83/SimpleJSON) and unzip it.

 Add the file called SimpleJSON.cs to your Scripts folder.
-Do not ad any of the other files.
+Do not add any of the other files.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3Njg4MjU0MCw5OTE5Mjc3LC03MzA3OD
+eyJoaXN0b3J5IjpbLTk5MzU3NTg2Niw5OTE5Mjc3LC03MzA3OD
 g2NjUsLTE5MzY3Njg3OCwtMzE2MzE1ODAxLDE1MDM1NzYzMjYs
 MTYyMTg0MjY2NywtMTQ4NTk0MjIxNF19
 -->